hangjoni/nlp/README.md

 - a library for NER, dependency parsing, and pattern matching.
 - This is [good book](http://spacy.pythonhumanities.com/02_01_entityruler.html) with project example for spaCy.
 PROGRESS: chapter 5

+## gensim

+- an optimized library for loading text into different file formats, word2vec and document similarity